realthunder/autotemp/Readme.md

 # Status

 Currently implemented using [teensy3](http://www.pjrc.com/teensy/index.html) connected with some IR led from a busted electric fan remote controller.
 See [here](https://www.sparkfun.com/products/10732) for and example for connecting the led.
 It can now successfully control the fan.
 Since the remote is busted in the first place, so I can't use the normal record and playback procedure.
-Luckily, the decoder chip in the remote is easy to track down.
+Luckily, the encoder chip in the remote is easy to track down.
 It uses a code called 5104, and chip is from China (see the datasheet in doc directory.
 It's in chinese).
 It is supposedly a common protocol used in simple appliance like the electic fan.

 # Compile